Narrow down wallet-friendly car insurance in California.

 When should I contact a lawyer?

 You might not need a car accident attorney for a small property damage claim, like a fender bender or accidentally driving into a mailbox.
 You might want to consider talking to an auto accident lawyer for major car accidents that result in personal injuries to the driver or passengers, negligence or preventable accidents because of a driver or road conditions or when your insurance won’t cover the entire damages.

 In California, you have two years from the time of an accident to make a personal injury claim and three years for a property damage claim, which should allow enough time to discover any long-term effects of the accident.

-Although you’ll find alternative options to car insurance in California, it’s usually a good idea to carry a personal policy.
-Research your insurance options to make sure that you’re receiving the coverage that you need – and that your state requires.
+Although you’ll find alternative options to car insurance in California, it’s a good idea to carry a personal policy.
+Research your insurance options to make sure you have the coverage the state and your circumstances require.